michaelongaro/Autostrum/decisions.md

 **Tab caching strategy**
 Each tab's page will have ISR for data fetching.
 Whenever the tab is updated by the creator, a programmatic invalidation of the current CDN cache will be triggered.
 Each tab has a special client side query for the tab's dynamic metadata (ratings, bookmark status, and page views).
 This should allow for the benefits of SSG and SSR without the drawbacks.

+**ISR - fallback: "blocking" vs fallback: true**
+I have fallback: "blocking" on /tab and /tab/edit instead of fallback: true, which means that user's will not see any skeleton loading state for either.
+In general though the /tab route should always be cached in the CDN already, and it wasn't fantastic UX to see a huge flash of content appear and the inevitable page-shift when the tab loaded in.

 **Full Text Search (FTS) on Tab/Artist queries**
 Keeping FTS on tabs because we can leverage adding the tab's description to the lexem builder, which if the description is wrote in a meaningful way it could capture more terms related to that specific tab.
 The same is not true for artists, unless we were to add a "bio" section later on or something of that nature.
 A prefix match for artists is more than sufficient for now.
 Note: tab search still includes a simple prefix match to help cover cases that FTS doesn't.